Bisimulations for Delimited-Control Operators: Abstract

 \section{Abstract}

-We propose a survey of the behavioral theory of an untyped $\lambda$-calculus extended with the delimited-control operators \shiftId{} and \resetId{}.
-We define a contextual equivalence for this calculus, that we then aim to characterize with coinductively defined relations, called \emph{bisimilarities}.
-We study different styles of bisimilarities (namely applicative, normal-form, and environmental), and we give several examples to illustrate their respective strengths and weaknesses.
+We present a comprehensive study of the behavioral theory of an untyped $\lambda$-calculus extended with the delimited-control operators \shiftId{} and \resetId{}.
+To that end, we define a contextual equivalence for this calculus, that we then aim to characterize with coinductively defined relations, called \emph{bisimilarities}.
+We consider different styles of bisimilarities (namely applicative, normal-form, and environmental) within a unifying framework, and we give several examples to illustrate their respective strengths and weaknesses.
 We also discuss how to extend this work to other delimited-control operators.

 \togglefalse{withoutApp}